sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A volatile set of endpoint attributes of a (target) endpoint that is affected by a reboot-cycle.

 : Local state is created by the interaction of components with other components via the control plane, via processing data plane payload, or via the functional properties of local hardware and software components.
-Dynamic configuration (e.g.  IP address distributed dynamically via an address distribution and management services, such as DHCP) is considered state that is the result of the interaction with another component that provides configuration via the control plane (e.g. provided by a DHCP server with a specific configuration).
+Dynamic configuration (e.g.  IP address distributed dynamically via an address distribution and management services, such as DHCP) is considered state that is the result of the interaction with another component (e.g. provided by a DHCP server with a specific configuration).

 : Examples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.

 Statement:

-: A statement is a subject defined in the SACM information model.
+: A statement is the root/top-level subject defined in the SACM information model.

-: When a statement is used to provide content to a SACM domain, it is a top-level subject that bundles Content Elements into one subject and includes  metadata about the data origin.
+: A statement is used to bundle Content Elements into one subject and includes metadata about the data origin.